webdriverio/webdriverio/docs/guide/getstarted/boilerplate.md

 # Boilerplate Projects

-Over the time our community has developed a bunch of boilerplate projects that can be used as inspiration to set up the own test suite.
+Over the time our community has developed a bunch of boilerplate projects that can be used as inspiration to set up your own test suite.

 ## [webdriverio/cucumber-boilerplate](https://github.com/webdriverio/cucumber-boilerplate)